dwrobel/flatcam/README.md

 28.10.2019

-- in Tools: Paint, NCC and Copper Fill, when using the Area Selection, now the selected aras will stay drawn as markers until the user click RMB
+- in Tools: Paint, NCC and Copper Fill, when using the Area Selection, now the selected areas will stay drawn as markers until the user click RMB
 - in legacy2D graphic engine, adding an utility geometry no longer draw the older ones, overwriting them
 - fixed some issues in the Gerber Editor (Aperture add was double adding an aperture)
 - converted Gerber Editor to usage of SpinBoxes